segmentio/segment-docs/segment-app/sso.md

 ## Setup — GSuite

 GSuite configuration is incredibly simple with Segment.
-To get started, go to your workspace settings and choose the “Connections” tab under “Authentication” and click “Add New Connection.”
-Follow the steps to create a “Google Apps For Work” connection.
+To get started, go to your workspace settings and choose the "Connections" tab under "Authentication" and click "Add New Connection."
+Follow the steps to create a "Google Apps For Work" connection.

 You simply enter your domain (or, if you’ve verified it already, choose it from the dropdown) and then click the resulting link to authorize the connection.

 ## Enabling Segment-initiated login

-Segment supports “interruption” on the login page for emails that match your workspace’s domain.
+Segment supports "interruption" on the login page for emails that match your workspace’s domain.

 ![](images/asset_IC593KEZ.gif)

 In order to enable this, you’ll need to verify your domain with Segment.
-To do that, go to the “Domains” tab under “Authentication” in the workspace settings page.
+To do that, go to the "Domains" tab under "Authentication" in the workspace settings page.

 ![](images/asset_MSaDZk2f.png)

-Enter your domain and click “Add Domain.”
+Enter your domain and click "Add Domain."
 When you click verify, you’re given two options to verify your domain, either via a meta tag to add to your `/index.html` at the root or a DNS txt record that you can add via your DNS provider.
 Once you do so and click verify, you’re ready to go!

 ## FAQ

 **Do you support automatic user provisioning?**

-Segment supports “just in time” user permissioning; new users who authenticate via your IDP are automatically created in Segment as read-only members.
+Segment supports "just in time" user permissioning; new users who authenticate via your IDP are automatically created in Segment as read-only members.

 If the user already exists in Segment then we will associate your IDP identity with your existing Segment user account.